Detecting delocalization-localization transitions from full density distributions: Results for non-interacting models

-{\it Non-interacting models.-}$~$ We solve the single-particle problem with periodic boundary conditions using full exact diagonalization for $L\leq 20000$.
-To obtain those single-particle states contributing to $\epsilon=1$ many-body states, we use a Monte-Carlo generation to sample the statistics of occupied single-particle orbitals.
-For each disorder realization out of $10^4$ samples, we take one eigenstate with $\epsilon \in (0.9995,1.0005)$.
+We solve the single-particle problem $H \phi_\alpha= \epsilon_\alpha \phi_\alpha$ with periodic boundary conditions using full exact diagonalization for $L\leq 20000$.
+To obtain those single-particle states $\epsilon_\alpha$ contributing to $\epsilon=1$ many-body states, we use a Monte-Carlo generation to sample the statistics of occupied single-particle orbitals.
+To this end we generate two array $O$ and $U$, containing the indices of occupied and unoccupied single-particle states, respectively (for half filling both arrays have length $L/2$).
+The initialization of these two arrays is random.
+Once we have the two arrays, we check if the many-body energy $E=\sum_{\alpha \in O} \epsilon_\alpha$ belongs to the target energy window.
+If not, then we generate a new many-body state by taking a random integer from each arrays, $r_O$ and $r_U$, and we exchange the corresponding elements $O_{r_O} \leftrightarrow{} U_{r_U}$.
+We continue until we find a many-body state with $E$ which belongs to the target energy window.
+For each disorder realization out of (up to) $10^4$ samples, we take one such many-body eigenstate with $\epsilon \in (0.9995,1.0005)$.

 In the main panel of Fig.$~$\ref{difference_raw_1DAA}, we plot $n-\overline{\delta n_i}$ as a function of disorder strength for different system sizes.
 As expected, in the delocalized phase $(W/J<2)$, this quantity quickly decays to zero for $L\to \infty$, while in the localized phase $(W/J>2)$, it saturates to a finite value.
 This saturation is reached for system sizes larger than the localization length.
 For the largest system sizes, we observe saturation in almost the whole localized phase except for a tiny window around the transition, where the localization length diverges.